 There is no assumed cost to the customer.
-The cost to the utility to implement the potential demand-side rates can be found in the work paper "KCPL 2017 IRP Exhibits.xlsx."
+The cost to the utility to implement the potential demand-side rates can be found in the work paper "GMO 2017 IRP Exhibits.xlsx" and "KCPL 2018 IRP Exhibits.xlsx."

-C. The utility's cost to administer the potential demand-side rate; and -
+C. The utility's cost to administer the potential demand-side rate; and --

-The utility's cost to administer the potential demand-side rates can be found in the work paper "KCPL 2017 IRP Exhibits.xlsx."
+The utility's cost to administer the potential demand-side rates can be found in the work paper "GMO 2017 IRP Exhibits.xlsx" and "KCPL 2018 IRP Exhibits.xlsx."